poob1/puhcordPC/README.md

 pnpm inject
 ```

-Then fully close Discord from your taskbar or task manager, and restart it. puhcordPc should be injected - you can check this by looking for the puhcordPC section in Discord settings.
+Then fully close Discord from your taskbar or task manager, and restart it. puhcordPCshould be injected - you can check this by looking for the puhcordPC section in Discord settings.

 ## Features